galst/ex3/README.md

 #### 1 - Edge Betweenness Clustering
 The Edge Betweenness Clustering algorithm detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.
-Instead of trying to construct a measure that tells us which edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
+Instead of trying to construct a measure that tells us which edges are the most central to communities, the  Edge Betweeness algorithm focuses on edges that are most likely "between" communities.
 ``` r
 #cluster louvain
 set.seed(1)